Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Higher spin three point function and Osborn-Petkou structural tensor in the case of coincident spins

 \section{Higher spin three point function and Osborn-Petkou structural tensor in the case of coincident spins}

 {\arabic{section}.\arabic{equation}} \quad Our approach for dealing with HS fields is the following: we introduce auxiliary vector variables $a_{\mu}, b_{\mu},\dots$ to handle an arbitrary number of symmetrized indices.
-As usual, we utilize instead of symmetric tensors such as $h^{(s)}_{\mu_1\mu_2...\mu_s}(x)$ the homogeneous polynomials in a vector $a^{\mu}$ of degree $s$ at the base point $x$:
+As usual, instead of symmetric tensors such as $h^{(s)}_{\mu_1\mu_2...\mu_s}(x)$ we utilize the homogeneous polynomials in a vector $a^{\mu}$ of degree $s$ at the base point $x$:

 Then our operations with many symmetrized indices could be rewritten in simple way\footnote{The symmetrized gradient, divergence, and trace operations are given as

 To distinguish easily between ``a'' and ``x'' spaces we introduce the notation $\nabla_{\mu}$ for space-time derivatives $\frac{\partial}{\partial x^{\mu}}$.
 Moreover we introduce the notation $*_a, *_b,\dots$ for a full contraction of $s$ symmetric indices: